FatGuyy/deFans/README.md

 # Web3 Subscription Platform

+We don't want to use any other wallet, we should handle all of that in backend.
+User only needs email/username and a password.
 This project is a subscription-based platform where users can subscribe to content creators.
 Iis a premium content type of service, where the payments are handled through Web3, leveraging blockchain technology for secure and transparent transactions.

 ## Table of Contents